Meet our therapists

 Alison Whiteley MSc BSc (Hons) MCSP 1967-2014

-It is with terrible sadness that we must share the news that Alison has passed away, yet it is also a privilege to have shared in her all too short life and to be able to share this brief outline of some of Alison's many achievements.
+Alison and Karen founded the clinic in 2006 and grew the clinc together until Alison passed away peacefully in 2014.
+It was a privilege to have shared in her all too short life and to be able to share this brief outline of some of Alison's many achievements.
 Alison lived and loved life to the maximum.
 Whether she was treating clients at Pennine Physiotherapy, raising funds for her children's school, or exploring the Colne Valley and beyond on horseback or mountain bike, Alison always had a smile for everyone whose lives she touched.

 Alison qualified at Leeds Metropolitan University in 1994.
 She worked both in the NHS and private practice, including attending the 1996 and 2000 Olympic Games as physiotherapist to the Great Britain Cycling Team.
 Not that you would have heard this from Alison herself - she was as modest as she was talented.